 We specialize in the development of chemically modified nanomaterials into drugs.
 These materials hold great promise for improving healthcare outcomes and greatly reducing cost.
 We are a leader in the field as a developer of such compounds (with over 40 peer-reviewed publications and 3 journal covers on applications of functionalized nanomaterials).
 In addition to nanomaterial development, we specialize in the development of animal models of cancer, kidney disease, and toxic metal exposure, which are necessary for the in vivo evaluation of our nanomaterials.
 Our company’s strength is in nanomaterial research and expertise that will lead to novel pharmaceutical products.

-Wassana Yantasee, PhD, MBA, serves as the company’s President and Chief Science Officer.
+Wassana Yantasee, PhD, MBA, serves as the company’s President and CEO.
 She is an associate professor in Biomedical Engineering at OHSU and ONAMI’s Oregon Nanomedicine Signature Researcher.
 She has over 10 years of experience working with mesoporous silica and its biointerfaces.
 She has served as the PI for many NIH grants and contract, has reviewed for several study sections of NIH, and others (DOE, DOD, and French National Research Agency, Marie Curie COFUND) and served on the editorial board of nanotechnology and cancer related journals.